marco-bolo/data-analysis-challenge/README.md

 ### For the fish 12S, 16S and COI entries:

  - Alpha diversity indices: (target) species richness, (target) Shannon diversity.
-Here, only species assigned to the class Actinoptery, Teleostei, Chondrichthyes and Elasmobranchii were taken into account.
+Here, only species assigned to the class Actinopterygii, Teleostei, Chondrichthyes and Elasmobranchii were taken into account.

     ![Richness](figures/12s16sCOI/targetSpecies_boxplot_richness-pipeline.png)
 - Detectability: Target species identification, sensitivity of detections compared to the aquarium species list.